sysfce2/libretro-applewin/macOS.md

 open applewin.xcodeproj
 ```

 The project should now launch in Xcode.
 Select the `ALL_BUILD` target and build.
-You can look under `Products` in the left pane to see where it is, because unfortunately Xcode does not seem to be able to run and debug the binary.
+You can look under `Products` in the left pane to see where it is, because unfortunately Xcode does not seem to be able to run and debug the binary directly.

 Or, you can follow basically the same as in [Linux](linux.md), also simplified to build only the sa2 frontend: